Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators: Analysis of STATIC Memory Usage

 \subsection{Absolute Upper Bound}

-Given that the core memory usage for STATIC lies in the storage of the associated trie (which represents the restricted vocabulary) and the dense tensor mask $\mathbf{D}$, we focus our analysis in this direction.
-Note that the storage associated with the dense tensor mask framework is simply the cost of storing $|\mathcal{V}|^d$ bits and $|\mathcal{V}|^d$ state IDs.
+The core memory usage for STATIC lies in the storage of the associated trie (which represents the restricted vocabulary) and the dense tensor mask $\mathbf{D}$.
+For the dense tensor mask, the storage cost is simply the cost of storing $|\mathcal{V}|^d$ bits and $|\mathcal{V}|^d$ state IDs.
 The total storage cost for a trie in CSR format is a function of the number of unique prefix nodes at each level $\ell$ of the tree.
 For a restricted vocabulary of $|\mathcal{C}|$ items, where each item is a Semantic ID (SID) of length $L$ and each token has a vocabulary size $|\mathcal{V}|$, the number of unique nodes at level $\ell$ ($N_\ell$) is strictly limited by two factors: \begin{enumerate} \item \textbf{Level Capacity}: The maximum possible unique sequences of length $\ell$, which is $|\mathcal{V}|^\ell$. \item \textbf{Total Constraints}: The total number of unique constraint items $|\mathcal{C}|$, as no level can have more unique prefixes than there are total items in the vocabulary. \end{enumerate}

 The absolute upper bound for nodes at level $\ell$ is therefore:

 The total storage upper bound in bytes, $U_{\text{max}}(K_1, K_2, |\mathcal{V}|, |\mathcal{C}|, L, d)$, is given by a contribution of $(\frac{1}{8}+K_2) |\mathcal{V}|^d$ for the dense tensor mask ($1$ bit for the mask and $K_2$ bytes per state, where $K_2=4$ typically), as well as by multiplying the sum of the per-level prefix node upper bounds for later levels by the storage cost per node $K_1$ (typically 12 bytes, due to the three arrays of the CSR sparse matrix format):